Abhishek-Nalawade/Astar-gazebo-simulation/readme.md

 The default values in the launch files have been set to x = 3.0 and y = 0.
 Please use this values as user input to run the simulations.
 The range of coordinates is from (-5,-5) to (5,5).

+# Steps to set up a ROS project
+1) Create the workspace and source folder with command mkdir -p ws_name/src
+2) Go in src and type command catkin_init_workspace
+3) In folder ws_name type command catkin_make
+4) Go in src and type catkin_create_pkg pakage_name rospy std_msgs (other dependencies)
+5) Go back in ws_name again and type catkin_make
+6) Navigate to src/package_name/src/ and create the talker and subscriber
+7) In package_name create the launch folder and inside that create the launch file

+8)To run a ros project in ws_name type catkin_make first then source devel/setup.bash and then roslaunch <name_of_package> <name_of_launch_file>